friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [Lyrics/Chord Library for Musicians](./gpts/lyricschord-library-for-musicians.md) This Prompt lets musicians create a chord sheet for immediate usage for any popular song.
 It is tailored specifically for singer/songwriters or cover enthusiasts who are playing guitar (Tuning is indicated) to accompany their singing.
 Chords are univ
 - [Rap Odyssey](./gpts/rap-odyssey.md) Unleash your creativity and compose extraordinary rap lyrics with Rap Odyssey!
 Craft verbal masterpieces by integrating storytelling, wordplay, powerful punchlines, solid structure, effective transitions, unique style, and unforgettable hooks.
 Expres
 - [ANUEL's Despacito](./gpts/anuels-despacito.md) Anuel sings a rendition of "Despacito"!
-- [Rap bot](./gpts/rap-bot.md) Unfiltered Rap Chatbot trained to make decent rap songs, make sure you have a rough outline of what you want to make like a 1 paragraph describing what the song is about.
-You also have to tell if u are swearing like say all the words that u gonna say
 - [The Ultimate Guitar Tablature Creator](./gpts/the-ultimate-guitar-tablature-creator.md) Provide the prompt, style of music, length of time, and difficulty level and let the AI create a wonderful piece of music for you.
 - [Lyric Monster](./gpts/lyric-monster-1.md) Rap lyric maker that spins emotional vibes
 - [unIQue Music eXpert 4.0](./gpts/unique-music-expert-40.md) Music Wizard is here to provide you with accurate and comprehensive information about any song and artist you want to learn more about.
 Simply enter the name of the artist or band and the title of the song, and Music Wizard will provide you with deta